orbitalquark/textadept/FAQ.md

 while the latest 2012 Ubuntu still uses "libpng12".
 Unfortunately in these cases, the best idea is to compile Textadept.
 This process is actually very simple though.
 See the [compiling][] page.
 Only the GTK+ development libraries are needed for the GUI version.
-(The ncurses development library is required for the terminal version.)
+(A development library for a curses implementation is required for the terminal version.)

 [compiling]: 12_Compiling.html